hburnt/FederatedLearning/README.md

 As stated in the paper the model used was a convolutional neural network that had two 5x5 convolutional layers first with a channel size of 32 and then 64, both followed with a 2x2 max pooling, followed by a dense layer of 512 units with ReLU activations.

   ![Model Structure](images/CNNStructure.png)

+## Implimented Algorithm
+The algorithm used to replicated the results can be described by the following mathmatical expression as stated in the [paper](https://arxiv.org/abs/1602.05629).

+**Algorithm 1: FederatedAveraging**

+The K clients are indexed by k; B is the local minibatch size, E is the number of local epochs, and η is the learning rate.

+**Server executes:**

 ## The Dataset